dwightjack/wok-pkgs/packages/task-serve/README.md

 ### Content injection

 This method will try to inject the changed files instead of perform a full page reload.
-It technique is use, for example, to live reload CSS files.
+The technique is useful, for example, to live reload CSS files.

 ```js
 const $ = require('@wok-cli/core');